What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 7. V. G. Fridlyand “Turgenev’s Tale”

-The heroine of Turgenev's novels, You are arrogant, gentle and pure, There is so much calm autumn in you From the alley where the sheets are circling.
+The heroine of Turgenev's novels, you are arrogant, gentle and pure, There is so much of stormless autumn in you From the alley where the leaves are circling.
 N.S.
-Gumilyov
+Gumilev

-Why was Turgenev able to create such a vivid image that has not faded for almost two centuries?
-The study of the psychology of a Russian person, his inner world, the Russian national character was very fascinated by the writer Ivan Sergeevich Turgenev.
-"Beauty is spilled everywhere ...
-But nowhere does it shine with such force as in human individuality," he once wrote to Pauline Viardot.
-It was Turgenev who created a series of truly Russian female images that absorbed subtle femininity, romance and dreaminess along with extraordinary strength of character and self-sacrifice.
-In his works, Turgenev captured the image of a Russian woman at the moment of her spiritual awakening, at the time when she began to realize herself as a person: "... what is a Russian woman?
+Why was Turgenev able to create such a bright image that has not faded for almost two centuries?
+The study of the psychology of the Russian person, his inner world, the Russian national character greatly fascinated the writer Ivan Sergeevich Turgenev.
+“Beauty is scattered everywhere...
+But nowhere does it shine with such power as in human individuality,” he once wrote to Pauline Viardot.
+It was Turgenev who created a series of truly Russian female images that incorporated subtle femininity, romance and dreaminess along with extraordinary strength of character and self-sacrifice.
+In his works, Turgenev captured the image of a Russian woman at the moment of her spiritual awakening, at the time when she began to realize herself as an individual: “... what is a Russian woman?
 What is her fate, her position in the world - in a word, what is her life ?"
-Turgenev's heroine is not satisfied with ordinary household chores, she "requires a lot from life, she reads, dreams ... about love ... but for her this word means a lot."
-She is waiting for a hero, in whom everything is embodied for her: If it were not for him, we would not have known for a long time The suffering of a woman's loving soul, Her cherished thoughts, mute sadness; Only with him for the first time sounded for us Those songs that lurked in silence.
-He disturbed the stagnant waters of silence, He gave a loud answer to secret requests, He brought a woman out of darkness into the light, Into a wide world of aspirations and consciousness, On the path of living delights, battles and troubles.
+Turgenev's heroine is not satisfied with ordinary household chores, she "demands a lot from life, she reads, dreams... about love... but for her this word means a lot."
+She is waiting for a hero in whom everything is embodied for her: Without him, we would not have known for a long time The suffering of a woman’s loving soul, Her cherished thoughts, silent sadness; Only with him those songs that were hidden in silence sounded for us for the first time.
+He disturbed the silence of the stagnant waters, He gave a loud answer to secret requests, From the darkness he brought the woman into the light, Into the wide world of aspirations and consciousness, On the path of living delights, battles and troubles.
 (K. Balmont)

-The world does not stand still, and modern ideas about the Turgenev girl are also undergoing changes.
-And this is where the delusion of many lies, for whom the Turgenev girl is a wordless quiet girl who accidentally wandered into the present from the noble nineteenth century.
-Yes, this girl differs from the rest both in her character and in her desire to find the only one, to truly love and be loved.
+The world does not stand still, and modern ideas about Turgenev’s girl are also undergoing changes.
+And here lies the misconception of many, for whom Turgenev’s girl is a wordless quiet person who accidentally wandered into the present from the noble nineteenth century.
+Yes, this girl is different from the rest both in her character and in her desire to find the one, to truly love and be loved.
 But in the modern world, these girls live quite comfortably, they are often quite successful at work, in addition to tightly buttoned Puritan dresses, they can afford trousers, jeans, and sneakers.

 She is not as beautiful as Rostova - the Countess with the Russian spirit in Tolstoy.
-It does not have the charm of Larina Tatyana, Whose virtue Pushkin defends zealously.
+She does not have the charm of Tatyana Larina, whose virtue Pushkin zealously defends.
 Turgenev girl.
 Where does this miracle come from in Russian literature?
-"Her whole being strove for the truth."
-Character, appearance, behavior, disposition whether Turgenev reflected truthfully, And this diva is surprisingly pleasant.
-Her soul was waiting, "was torn, languished, Like a bird fought alone in a cage."
-The anguish of her agitated soul Called to freedom from the empty wilderness.
-In it, overflowing with deeds of thirst, Everyone could find complicity.
-Her face is charming, not dull, "And everything in it is subtle, smart, sweet."
-With an exalted pure soul, She does not seek rest for herself.
+“Her whole being strived for the truth.”
+Turgenev reflected his character, appearance, behavior, and disposition truthfully, and this diva is surprisingly pleasant.
+Her soul was waiting, “eager, languishing, Like a bird struggling alone in a cage.”
+The melancholy of her excited soul was calling for freedom from the empty wilderness.
+In her, overflowing with thirst for action, everyone could find complicity.
+Her face is charming, not sad, “And everything about it is subtle, smart, sweet.”
+With an exalted, pure soul, She does not seek peace for herself.
 In love, she is rather an adventurer, She rushes to her on the verge of risk.
 Turgenev girl.
-You hardly ever met such a virgin in your life ... (
+It’s unlikely you’ve never met such a girl in your life... (